konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/index.md

 ]
 ```

-When needed, upon calling `document.get_bbox()`, an additional file will also be downloaded to the Document folder containing
-the Bounding Boxes information of the characters of the Document:
-**bbox.zip** - Contains the **bbox.json5** file.
-This file contains the Bounding Boxes information of the characters of
+When needed, upon calling `document.get_bbox()`, an additional file will be downloaded to the Document folder containing the Bounding Boxes information of the characters of the Document: **bbox.zip**.
+This file can be quite large, and therefore it will be compressed in the Zip format.
+The decompressed file is a JSON file where the keys correspond to the indices of the characters in the Document text.
+The value associated with each key contains the Bounding Box information of the character.
+For example, for character 1000 and 1002 we would have:
-the Document.
-It is compressed because it can be quite large.
-The keys of the json dictionary are the indices of the
-characters in the Document text.
-So, the key 1002 corresponds to the 1002nd character in the Document text.
-The value
-is a dictionary with the Bounding Box information of the character.

 ```
 {